ndmitchell/ghcid/README.md

     :set -isrc
     :load Main

 After that, resize your console and make it so you can see it while working in your editor.
-On Windows the console will automatically sit on top of all other windows.
+On Windows you may wish to pass `--topmost` so the console will sit on top of all other windows.
 On Linux, you probably want to use your window manager to make it topmost or use a [tiling window manager](http://xmonad.org/).

 ### What you get